The

 should continue to develop and blossom over the next 10 years.

-The 2001 is a stellar bottling as well.
+It is routinely a stellar bottling as well.
 It is only offered in top

 vintages, so you won't find Rüncot vintage to vintage.